-That means six out of every ten family-owned businesses can expect to become a memory sooner or later.
+That means that six out of every ten family-owned enterprises will go out of business sooner or later.
 Fortunately, careful planning and hard work can help families overcome the obstacles they’re likely to face while keeping their businesses alive and successful for generations.

-It’s worth noting that regardless of whether or not the business survives beyond its first generation, seeing a family business through several generations is an admirable achievement that many strive for with varying degrees of success.
+It is worth noting that seeing a family business through several generations is an impressive feat that many strive for with varied degrees of success.